Higher degrees by research policy

 17.9.
 The Senior supervisor in consultation with the Dean/HoS or nominee shall determine if the candidate’s work is suitable in format and content to be submitted for examination.

 17.10.
-Requests for Posthumous submission and examination are approved by the Graduate Research Committee as detailed in the Posthumous submission and examination process.
+Requests for Posthumous submission and examination are approved by the Graduate Research Committee as detailed in the Posthumous submission and examination policy process.

 18. Appointment of examiners